 Enjoy the view from The Wheel (Orlando Eye)

 One of the classic things to do at night in Orlando is to ride The Wheel, which allows you to see the city shine from above.
-Whether you are looking for a romantic activity with your significant other or want to take your children on a fun trip on the 400-foot-tall observatory wheel – make sure not to miss this.
+Whether you are looking for romantic things to do in Orlando for couples or want to take your children on a fun trip on the 400-foot-tall observatory wheel – make sure not to miss this.

 If the weather is too hot during your visit, don’t worry, the capsules have AC installed, and you can bring a drink or cocktail inside the ride.
 If you want to go up there to catch the golden hour, arrive 30 minutes early so you can get in line before a big crowd.